 In either case, report the number of participants and bags collected to VDOT.

 How Do We Report a Pickup?

 - Fill out an electronic pickup report card

 How Often Should We Do Pickups?

-Participants agree to clean their adopted stretch of highway at least four times a year for two years.
+Participants agree to clean their adopted stretch of highway at least two times a year for three years.

 Some volunteers do pickups more frequently.
 If you conduct pickups at regular intervals, you can estimate how often they need to be done to keep your section of road clean.

 Can an Adoption Memorialize a Loved One?

 Yes.
 "In Memory Of …" adoptions are permitted.